 - Short Days: A day on Jupiter only lasts 10 hours.

-- Bands: Jupiter’s bands create a striped pattern in its atmosphere.
-They are a result of gases and debris being put into motion.
+- Bands: Jupiter’s striped pattern bands in its atmosphere are a result of gases and debris being put into motion.
 Each band has a different temperature and composition.

 - Oval Shape: Jupiter is spinning so fast that it’s bulging at its equator and has a slight oval shape.